Zekaric/ZTaskerWebPhp/ZDoc_MYT.md

 # 3 - Use

 Once installed you should have an empty data set.
 There will be no projects and no task items.
 You should be seeing the Projects page.
-The title will be "Zekaric : Tasker Projects".
+The title will be "Zekaric : MYT Projects".

 There is a text field in the middle of the web page.
 It should already have focus.
 Just type in your commands into this text field and hit the enter key.